UtrechtUniversity/yoda/docs/administration/troubleshooting-copy-to-vault.md

 # Troubleshooting data package archival in the vault

-After a data manager approves a data package for archiving in the vault, the `retry-copy-to-vault.r` cronjob asynchronously archives the data package.
+After a data manager approves a data package for archiving in the vault, the `copy-one-coll-to-vault.r` script asynchronously archives the data package.
 This involves copying its data from the research collection to the vault collection, among other things.
-By default, this process happens automatically.
+When the script fails to archive a data package part way, the copy to vault cronjob status is set to `RETRY`.
+At a later time the `retry-copy-to-vault.r` cronjob is run to try to finish archiving all data packages that are in status `PENDING` or `RETRY`.
+By default, this whole process happens automatically.
 Please consult [the vault process design documentation](../design/processes/vault-process.md) for more details.

+Note that in Yoda versions 1.9 and older the process is slightly different.
+The script `copy-accepted-folders-to-vault.r` asynchronously archives the data package, and if the archival fails in certain situations the status is set to `RETRY`.
+The `retry-copy-to-vault.r` cronjob runs periodically to try to archive any data packages with such a `RETRY` status.

 This page contains an explanation of how to troubleshoot the process if something goes wrong.